mbloms/parallel-skew-heap/README.md

 The probability that an operation will take that long is however, quite small, and the real magick is that if a worst case would turn up, the skew heap compensates by making the next operation blazingly fast.
+On average, all operations run in logarithmic time, exept for find-min, which is always constant.

 Our skew heap implementation supports the following operations: